risk-first/website/docs/thinking/Track-Risk.md

 Additionally there is pre-existing usage in Banking of terms like [Operational Risk](https://en.wikipedia.org/wiki/Operational_risk) or [Reputational risk](https://www.investopedia.com/terms/r/reputational-risk.asp) which are also not really a-priori measurable.

-(Later, we'll dig into [Health](Health.md), which puts this on a better foundation.)
+Later, we'll dig into [Health](Health.md), which puts this on a better foundation.

-### 4. A Bug Tracker Is Also A Risk Register
+### 4. An Issue Tracker Is Also A Risk Register

 As covered in [Just Risk](Just-Risk.md), we know that _all work_ is managing risk.
-So therefore it stands to reason that if you are using a bug tracker then actually you are tracking risks.
-After all, bugs are capturing the risk that:
+So therefore it stands to reason that if you are using an issue tracker then actually you are tracking risks.
+After all, issues are capturing the risk that:

  - your customers stop using your product
  - someone is harmed by your product
  - you suffer loss-of-reputation from some issue with your product

 ... and so on.
-Prioritising the bugs in the tracker is a prioritisation _by risk_.
+Sometimes, your issue tracker will have fields for Probability and Impact or allow you to set up custom fields which might help focus your team's mind on risks.

+Much more likely, it will have a field for _priority_, or allow the ordering of issues by priority.
+This can lead to some interesting discussions, as it's often not clear what people mean by priority.

+ - When someone says "this should be low priority as it's very unlikely to occur" then they're making a statement about **Probability**.
+ - When someone says "this should be low priority because no one is going to care if we fix it" then they're making a statement about **Impact**.
+ - When someone says "this should be high priority as its a quick win" then maybe they're talking about [Payoff](Glossary.md#payoff).

-## Risk Matrices
+## Visualising Risks

 ![Risk Matrix of Dinner Party Risks](/img/generated/introduction/risk_matrix.png)

 A risk matrix presents a graphical view on where risks exist.
 The diagram above is an example, showing the risks from the dinner party in the [A Simple Scenario](A-Simple-Scenario.md) section.

-This type of graphic is _helpful_ in deciding what to do next, although alternatively, you can graph the overall **Risk Score** against the [Payoff](../thinking/Glossary.md#payoff).
-Easily mitigated risk (on the right) and worse risks (at the top) can therefore be dealt with first (hopefully).
+The useful thing about this visualisation is it helps focus attention on the risks at the top and to the right - those with the biggest impact and probability.

+Risks at the bottom or left side of the diagram are candidates for being ignored or simply "accepted" (which we'll come to in a [later section](De-Risking#ignore--accept)).
+If you're using something like [Scrum](../practices/Glossary-Of-Practices.md#scrum), then these might be issues that you remove in the process of [backlog refinement](../practices/Glossary-Of-Practices.md#backlog-refinement).

+## Incorporating Payoff

+The diagram above is _helpful_ in deciding what to focus on next, but it doesn't consider [Payoff](../thinking/Glossary.md#payoff).
+The reason for this is that up until this point, we've been tracking risks but not necessarily figuring out what to do about them.
+Quite often when I raise an issue on a project I will also include the details of the fix for that issue, or maybe I'll _only_ include the details of the fix.

+For example, let's say I raise an issue saying that I want a button to sort an access control list by the surnames of the users in the list.
+What am I really getting at here?
+This could be a solution to the problem that _I'm wasting time looking for users in a list_.
+Alternatively, it could be trying to solve the problem that _I'm struggling to keep the right people on the list_.
+Or maybe both.
+The risk of the former is around wasted time (for me) but the risk of the latter might be a security risk and might be higher priority.

+Although I'm asking for a sort button, there are other ways to solve this problem: a search feature might work even better and the ability to cut-and-paste the user list so that I can put it into a text editor (which would provide the sort and search features instead) might be a perfectly good work-around.
+Coming up with effective solutions to risks is where design comes in.

 ![Risk Register of Dinner Party Risks, Considering Payoff](/img/generated/introduction/risk_matrix_2.png)

+Going back to the dinner party example, let's graph the overall **Risk Score** against the [Payoff](../thinking/Glossary.md#payoff).
+Easily mitigated risk (on the right) is "low hanging fruit".
+Worse risks (at the top) should be dealt with first.

 ## Unknown Unknowns